 From a developer standpoint, the big benefit of using PubNub is that by adopting their data streaming network, all the security essentials they need are available right out of the box.

-PubNub is compliant with a range of security legislation that includes HIPAA, the GDPR, and the EU-US Privacy Shield.
+PubNub is compliant with a range of security legislation that includes HIPAA and the GDPR.
 It also supports geographical limitations as to where messages are stored, due in large part to the availability of their data centers all over the world.

 Since all connections are outbound from the client, there are no open inbound ports required.
 Regional attacks are avoided using a system of intelligent data center routing protocols.

-Leveraging these and various other security features, PubNub gives their clients the ability to separate multiple channels, giving them access to any device, user, channel or key on the network.
-If any malicious activity is detected, the endpoint can be isolated and shut down immediately without any disruption to the rest of the network.
+Leveraging these and various other security features, PubNub allows their clients to separate multiple channels, giving them access to any device, user, channel or key on the network.
+If any malicious activity is detected, the endpoint can be isolated and shut down immediately without disrupting the rest of the network.

 Combined, these protocols are a powerhouse of next generation security.
 And though they are certainly not specific to IoT, they are making the technology better, more reliable, and more viable as a life enhancing product, which is exactly what it’s meant to be.

 Competition in this space continues to mount, but insofar as PubNub is a pioneer that has always demonstrated their commitment to a long range vision, it’s difficult to imagine a new player who could approach the same problems with as much passion and creativity.
 It would seem that we have imagined every possibility long before it was a sparkle in anybody else’s eye.